uchicago-cs/cmsc22000/website/content/labs/lab4.md

 As mentioned in class, this kind of debugging is easier to do without using a debugger.
 How you debug this next file is up to you.

-Compile each C file in the task 1 directory; they will each produce a compiler/linker error (and/or warnings).
+Compile each C file in the task 1 directory (you can simply run `gcc <filename>.c -o <filename>`, e.g., `gcc task1a.c -o task1a`).
+They will each produce a compiler/linker error (and/or warnings).
 For each C file, answer the following questions on Gradescope:

 * What is causing the error/warning?
 Make sure to include the exact line that causes the error/warning (and remember that this might not be the same line number reported by the compiler!
 You must provide the number of the line that is *directly* responsible for the error).
 * How did you fix the error/warning?